o-Mateo-o/SuperMaklowiczWorld/README.md

 ---
 A short platformer game imitating well known *Super Mario Bros* or *Super Mario Bros*.
 However, it allows us to experience the cooking adventures of a **REAL** superhero.

 In *Super Maklowicz World* you can collect the KOPEREK and save the world from EEE PAPRKYKI...
 PAPRYCZKI PAPRYKOWE.
-Ultimately you will cook a delicious dish and satisfy the whole humanity.
+Ultimately you will prepare a delicious dish and satisfy the whole humanity.
 Good luck!

 ### Technologies
 ---